-18. Net Cost Calculators.
+17. Net Cost Calculators.
 A net cost calculator is a tool that every college makes available to families so they can estimate their net price of attending the college.
-“Net” means the price you end up paying after all of your discounts are applied.
-To find the net cost calculator for your college, Google: “[name of college] net price calculator”.
-For instance, here is Duke University’s Net Price Calculator.
+“Net” means the price you end up paying after all of your discounts are applied and it only takes 2 to 4 minutes per college.
+To find the net cost calculator for your colleges, Google: “[name of college] net price calculator”.

 Need Based Aid: